-I’m a PhD student in Government and Politics at the University of Maryland, College Park.
-I study the economic and media dimensions of China’s growing influence and reactions to them by states and individuals.
-A China scholar by training and a mathematician at heart, my research agenda combines field interviews, archival materials, and case studies with machine learning, text analysis, and surveys.
+As a PhD student, I studied the economic and media dimensions of China’s growing influence and reactions to them by states and individuals.
+A China scholar by training and a mathematician and programmer at heart, my research agenda combined field interviews, archival materials, and case studies with machine learning, text analysis, and surveys.

 A native of Michigan, I grew up traversing the Great Lakes.
 Since then, I have moved on to bigger adventures.
 Prior to grad school, I trekked across the Pacific Northwest and Canadian Rockies, American Southwest and Northeast, and mainland China.
 My goal is to one day visit all 56 US national parks.